Nehri/slicing_algorithm/README.md

-## Slicer
+# Slicer
 This python script slices 3D models from STL files to produce gcode with infill and supports.

-# Credits
+## Credits
-This algorithm was written by Aaron Schaer and Michelle Ross, with help from Steven Hernandez, for Digital Fabrication.
+This algorithm was written by Aaron Schaer and Michelle Ross in collaboration with Steven Hernandez for Digital Fabrication.

-# Usage
+## Usage
 Our script takes exactly three inputs:
 1. Name of STL file to slice
 2. The desired thickness of each layer in millimeters